Gatekeeper (Exhibition and book)

 Lene Marie Fossen managed to give a face to the disease of anorexia and found a haven from the diagnosis through photography.
 The raw and exceptional power of her images placed her among today's few international photographic geniuses.

-Her pictures touch on a disturbing point of view where the anxiety of life
+Her images touch on a disturbing point of contact where the fear of life crosses the line of mortality.